zappbrandigan/wiki_docs/docs/music-publishing/glossary.md

 ## F

 **Fair Use** - An exception to the exclusive rights granted to the copyright holder of a creative work.
-If something falls under the doctrine of “fair use,” another party can use the copyrighted material in a limited way without acquiring permission from the rightsholder.
+If something falls under the doctrine of “fair use,” another party can use the copyrighted material in a limited way without acquiring permission from the rights holder.
 In certain situations, parody, commentary, search engines, criticism, news reporting, research, teaching, library archiving, and scholarship may be considered fair use.

 ## I